jameshfisher/jameshfisher.com/_posts/2017-04-29-macos-webcam-hello-world.md

 ---
 title: How to write a webcam app in Swift on macOS
 tags: []
+summary: >-
+  A macOS app that displays a webcam preview in a floating panel, using the AVFoundation framework.
 ---

 Here we set up a panel which displays the device webcam.